-hazardous chemicals and thus pose fewer health risks.
+CAUTI PHOTO ON: 29 POISONOU S The photo shows essentials and Green cleaning products are less likely to contain PHOTO 29.
+"For the organic products naman, ahyung Using items with minimal chemical content is always preferable to ones with high chemical ------------------------------- --- --- hazardous chemicals and thus pose fewer health risks.
 They are also typically much safer and more appropriate for use around people with compromised immune systems or medical conditions.
 Green cleaning products are also less harmful to the environment.
 Using products with low content of chemicals will help Tagaytay City to not harm the plants/soil in different places.
 Low content of chemicals is a healthy way of expressing love to nature.
-Knowing the City of Tagaytay, most of the places have trees and plants that need to be protected and saved. chemical kasi namin is something na hindi naman sya talaga mas mababa yung content nya na chemicals na nakaka- affect sa pollution pero I can't ano kasi, disclose the information about the products." content.
+Knowing the City of Tagaytay, most of the places have trees and plants that need to be protected and saved.

+chemical kasi namin is something

+na .. hindi naman sya talaga.. mas mababa yung content nya na chemicals na nakaka- affect sa pollution pero I can't ano kasi, disclose the information about the products." content.
 Green cleaning solutions are less likely to contain harmful chemicals, posing fewer health hazards.
 They are also often significantly safer and more suited for usage in the presence of persons who have impaired immune systems or medical issues.
 Knowing Tagaytay City, that most of the sites contain trees and flora that need to be maintained and saved.

-Through the use of these kinds of

-these kinds of

-these kinds of products it will help
+Through the use of these kinds of products it will help

 to lessen the pollution.
 A TREE OF LIFE РНОТО 30 The photo shows the attractive color of leaves and you can feel the love of nature.
 Ecosystems are PHOTO 30.
-"Yes hindi namin pinutol yung malaking tree ah since we all know that trees and It is beneficial to our health to avoid cutting critical to our health and prosperity because they provide us with food, clean air, and clean water. plants supply oxygen." down trees since it supplies us with fresh and clean air.
-Ecosystems Ecosystems are also a fantastic source of outdoor recreation opportunities. are also a tremendous source of chances for outdoor Preservation safeguards the environment against harmful enjoyment.
+"Yes hindi namin pinutol yung malaking tree ah since we all know that trees and It is beneficial to our health to avoid cutting critical to our health and prosperity because they provide us with food, clean air, and clean plants supply oxygen." down trees since it supplies us with fresh and clean air. water.
+Ecosystems are also a fantastic source of outdoor recreation opportunities.
+Ecosystems are also a tremendous source of chances for outdoor Preservation safeguards the environment against harmful enjoyment.
 Many structures were built in human activities.
-For example, conserving a forest usually entails Tagaytay City, as we can see now.
-The using sustainable logging practices to reduce deforestation.
-The majority of trees were destroyed.
-Unfortunatel preservation of the forest would entail reserving a portion, if not the entire y, other business owners are unconcerned forest, from human development.
-As about the value of the

-we can observe at ecosystem.

-Tagaytay City But we are
+For example, conserving a forest usually entails using sustainable Tagaytay City, as we can see now.
+The majority of logging practices to reduce deforestation.
+The preservation of the trees were destroyed.
+Unfortunatel y, other forest would entail reserving a portion, if not the entire forest, from human business owners are unconcerned about the development.
+As value of the we can observe at Tagaytay City today, many buildings were established unlike before.
+The trees and forests were destroyed.
+Unfortunately, other business owners do not care about the importance of the ecosystem.
+But we are glad that this establishment at Tagaytay hugely cares about the trees and plants.
+They chose not to cut this lovely tree.
+This tree can be a source of oxygen and fresh air inside the hotel.

-today, many relieved that

-buildings were this Tagaytay

-established unlike establishment

-before.
-The trees genuinely

-and forests were cares.

-destroyed.

-Unfortunately,

-other business

-owners do not care

-about the

-importance of the

-ecosystem.

-But we are glad that

-this establishment at

-Tagaytay hugely

-cares about the trees

-and plants.
-They

-chose not to cut this

-lovely tree.
-This tree

-can be a source of

-oxygen and fresh air

-inside the hotel.